VicExe0/conkey/README.md

 ## Installation

-Copy the `conkey.py` module into your project.
+Copy the `conkey` module into your project.

 ## Usage